buehler/mse-project-thesis-2/sections/04_implementation.md

 The basic concept of the distributed authentication mesh allows the usage of the mesh on all possible platforms.
 Any platform that wants to participate in the mesh must be able to intercept incoming and outgoing traffic and modify HTTP headers [@buehler:DistAuthMesh].
 However, in cloud environments such as Kubernetes, software can be added and removed based on manifest files.
 In {@sec:definitions}, the concept of an Operator shows how the Kubernetes API can be extended to manage complex applications.
 But an Operator is not bound to "manage applications".
 During the implementation phase of this project, an Operator was created for the distributed authentication mesh.
 It allows users of Kubernetes to dynamically add and remove applications to the mesh via Custom Resource Definitions (CRDs).

 The open-source code of the Operator is hosted on GitHub in the repository <https://github.com/WirePact/k8s-operator>.
 The Operator is written in C\# with the help of the operator SDK "KubeOps"^[<https://github.com/buehler/dotnet-operator-sdk>].
 "KubeOps" is an SDK that helps with developing Kubernetes Operators.
 It abstracts certain aspects of Operators, such as the "watcher" logic that needs to be registered within Kubernetes to receive events about certain entities.

-Appendix A describes how a demo application can be setup in Kubernetes that shows the behavior of the distributed authentication mesh in conjunction with the Operator.

 ### Use-Cases for the Operator